MaRDI4NFDI/.github/.github/ISSUE_TEMPLATE/MARDI_bugfix_issue.md

 **Additional context**
 Add any other context about the problem here.
-- In example information about the device used for producing the bug
+- In example, information about the device used for producing the bug

 **Checklist for this issue**: